harishNGIT/NASSTARCodingChallenge/README.md

 ## Assumptions
 - Data will always append to the existing file
 - No updates will happen to the existing data
+- Outliers considered when the power_output outside of 3 standard deviations from the mean.

 ---
 ## Contributing